nicholaspetrie/test_app_6/README.md

-Test app for Ruby course
+Test app for Ruby on Rails course